 - Roll each portion of dough into an approximately 6-inch diameter disk.
 Wrap each disc in plastic wrap and refrigerate for at least 30 minutes and up to overnight.

 - As the dough chills, prepare the galette filling.
 Mix flour, cinnamon, nutmeg, and brown sugar in a large bowl.
 Stir in apples and pears.
 Cover tightly and let sit in the refrigerator until dough is ready.

 Putting it all together!

 - Preheat oven to 375°F. Line a large baking sheet with parchment paper.
-Set aside.

 - Category: Dessert